 βHistory clearly shows that the over long term, markets steadily increase but with down periods in between,β says Andy Parsons, head of investments and product proposition at The Share Centre. βProviding youβre investing for the medium to long term, ideally more than five to seven years, then such an approach should provide a financial reward.β

-Drip Feeding Is Less Risky
+Regular Investing Is Less Risky

-The main benefit of lump sum investing is if share prices are going up you can take full advantage of market growth.
 On the flipside, your entire lump sum is exposed to a potential drop in the market, whereas with drip-feed investing only a small proportion of your money falls in value.
-Deciding between the two strategies will usually come down to your tolerance for risk.

-Lump Sum Wins In A Bull Market
+Lump Sum Investing Wins In A Bull Market

 Several pieces of research suggest lump sum investing wins in a bull market, whereas drip-feeding is likely to be the better option in uncertain times.
 A research paper by Michael S. Rozeff at the University at Buffalo asserts that investors who hesitate lose.
 His study reveals that a lump sum investment in the S&P 500 made at the beginning of each of the years 1926 to 1990 had an annual return that was higher than a monthly drip-feeding strategy in 40 of the 65 years.